bilelmsekni/OpenStack-Folsom-Install-guide/OpenStack_Folsom_Install_Guide_WebVersion.rst

 * Create the bridges::

-   #br-ex will be used to ensure access to VM from the outside world (a.k.a internet)
+   #br-int is used for VM integration.
+   ovs-vsctl add-br br-int

+   #br-eth1 is used for VM configuration.
+   ovs-vsctl add-br br-eth1
+   ovs-vsctl add-port br-eth1 eth0

+   #br-ex is used for accessing internet.
-   ovs-vsctl add-br br-eth
+   ovs-vsctl add-br br-ex
-   ovs-vsctl add-port br-eth eth0 ovs-vsctl add-br br-ex ovs-vsctl add-port br-ex eth1 ovs-vsctl add-br br-int
+   ovs-vsctl add-port br-ex eth1

 * **Reboot** and then re-establish your routing table::

-   route add default gw 192.168.100.1 br-eth
+   route add default gw 192.168.100.1 br-eth1

    #If there are other gateways, you must delete them using
    #route del default gw %gateway_address dev <interface>